 How can Nestlé Professional help?

 It’s important to remember that CQUIN 1b does not ban any foods, so all of our products can be sold in hospitals.
 However, HFSS foods do face advertising, placement and promotion restrictions.
 Our sugar free POLO® products, YES!
-Beetroot & Apple Fruit Bar and both the NESCAFÉ® Azera® Nitro Latte and Americano cans are not defined as HFSS products or sugary drinks, so are a great choice for meal deals or positioning at checkouts.
+Raspberry & Chia Seeds Bar and both the NESCAFÉ® Azera® Nitro Latte and Americano cans are not defined as HFSS products or sugary drinks, so are a great choice for meal deals or positioning at checkouts.
+Our new Nature’s Heart Blueberry and Goji Trail Mix, Tropical Mix and Strawberry and Pistachio Trail Mix are also CQUIN compliant.

 Additionally, most of our single serve confectionery is under 250kcal per pack so can be useful additions to ranges without negatively impacting the sales volumes.